 Investment properties are measured at fair value.
-The fair value is calculated by using generally accepted valuation methods (DCF-calculations) based on management's expectations for future cash flows, return requirements, etc. The fair value adjustment for the year has been recognised in the Income Statement.
+The fair value is calculated by using generally accepted valuation methods (DCF) based on management's expectations for future cash flows, return requirements etc. The fair value adjustment for the year has been recognised in the Income Statement.

-The fair value of Investment properties has been calculated based on the following assumptions:
+The fair value of RetReal NSF III Vesterbro ApS has been calculated based on the following assumptions: